 It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

-If you know there is a warrant outstanding for you, it will never go away by itself.
-However, it would be best to hire an attorney for a warrant rather than turning yourself in at a court or the police station without counsel.
+If you know a warrant is outstanding for you, it will never go away by itself.
+However, hiring an attorney for a warrant would be best rather than turning yourself in at a court or the police station without counsel.

 Warrants Never Go Away

-When a warrant is put into the LEIN system (Law Enforcement Information Network), it will not be removed without an order from a court.
+Only a court order will cancel a warrant once a judge enters it into the LEIN system (Law Enforcement Information Network).
 A judge is the only person authorized to take a warrant out of LEIN because a judge is who put it there in the first place.
-It is best to hire an attorney for a warrant instead of getting caught by the police or turning yourself in while unrepresented.
+Hiring an attorney is best instead of getting caught by the police or turning yourself in while unrepresented.
+If you surrender with a retained, respected criminal defense lawyer, you have an excellent chance of walking out of the courtroom instead of being arrested and detained.

 “If I failed to appear in court, should I get an attorney to help with the warrant?”

 Failure to Appear Warrant – When a person fails to appear in court, it is considered contempt of court.
-If people did not appear in court when ordered to, the legal system (and consequently, society at large to a great extent) would fall apart.
-If that happens, people would have to take all matters into their own hands, and violence would eventually ensue.
-Society has decided that it should not be allowed to occur.
+The legal system (and consequently, society at large to a great extent) would fall apart if defendants never appeared in court.
+If that happened, people would have to take all matters into their own hands, and violence would eventually ensue.
+Society decided that court appearances are mandatory and created the “warrant” to permit arrests by law enforcement officials.

 “A warrant was issued for my arrest.
 Is it best to get an attorney to help with the warrant?”

-Arrest Warrant – If the police obtained an arrest warrant and you do not know of it, you might be arrested at any time.
-If you are arrested, you would have to appear for arraignment while you are in custody.
-If you know of the warrant and plan to plead ignorance, that is a losing strategy that can result in your long-term incarceration.
+Arrest Warrant – If the police obtained an arrest warrant and the defendant is unaware, officers might arrest them at any time.
+If police officers arrest someone, the judge will arraign them they are in custody.
+If you know of a warrant and plan to plead ignorance, that losing strategy can result in your long-term incarceration.
 Merely “hoping for the best” is a risky and typically losing strategy.
 When you know that you are under investigation, it is best to hire reputable counsel immediately so that they can determine if you are subject to arrest.

 Your best strategy to stay out of jail is to be proactive.

-If you have been involved in some illegal activity and you believe the police may know about it and know your identity, your best strategy is to immediately retain an expert criminal defense attorney to see if there is an outstanding warrant.
-Promptly retaining counsel is also best if you suspect someone has accused you of criminal activity.
-If you look into it, the first thing a police officer will say to you is they want to talk to you and get “your side of the story.”
-This type of trickery is a common ploy used to obtain statements from you that can be used as evidence in court.
+Suppose someone accuses you of illegal activity, and the police are possibly investigating the allegation.
+In that case, your best strategy is to immediately retain an expert criminal defense attorney to see if there is an outstanding warrant.
+If you look into it on your own, the first thing a police officer will say is they want to talk to you and get “your side of the story.”
+This type of manipulative trickery is a common ploy used to obtain statements for evidence in court.
 It is never, under any circumstances, wise to talk to the police yourself.

 What if I didn’t know there was a warrant out for me?

 Of course, there are times when people honestly have no idea they have a warrant out for them.
-A warrant can issue for a person’s arrest without their knowledge when false charges are alleged by someone with a sinister motive, such as revenge.
-For example, many domestic violence cases are based on false allegations made by an ex-boyfriend or ex-girlfriend after a painful breakup or by a former spouse to gain an advantage in divorce proceedings.
-If you were unaware that you were charged, your attorney would be able to show the judge that you did not know there was a warrant for your arrest.
+A warrant can issue for a person’s arrest without their knowledge when someone with a sinister motive, such as revenge, alleges false charges.
+For example, many domestic violence cases result from untruthful or exaggerated allegations of an ex-boyfriend or girlfriend after a painful breakup or by a former spouse to gain an advantage in divorce proceedings.
+If you were unaware of the charges, your attorney could show the judge that you did not know there was a warrant for your arrest.
 Your lack of awareness is even more likely when you are completely innocent; the party who led the police to obtain the warrant had an illegal motive and lied to the police.
 Showing some evidence that the complainant had an improper motive may result in a successful disposition in court.

 Frequently Asked Questions